iamharryda/testing/readme.md

 hint: "git add/rm <conflicted_files>", then run "git rebase --continue".
 ```

-then I changed it manually and tried again and it pushed perfectly:grinning:
+then I changed it manually and tried again and it pushed perfectly